 As noted in previous sections of this Report, there are either limited or no data on various chemical (e.g., water concentrations) and behavioral (e.g., shower duration, water consumption) aspects of plaintiffs' chemical exposure during their time on Base.
-Some inputs for model parameters used in this Report are based on information recalled by Mrs. Connard.
+Some inputs for model parameters used in this Report are based on information recalled by Mr. Sparks.
 However, plaintiffs may not always recall the details of their environment or behaviors from decades prior.
-Thus, while information from plaintiffs (or in this case information shared by the Plaintiff's spouse) on their behaviors is used as guidance for selecting parameter input values, judgment is also used to ensure that the exposure estimates are not likely to underestimate overall exposures during a plaintiff's time on Base.
+Thus, while information from plaintiffs on their behaviors is used as guidance for selecting parameter input values, judgment is also used to ensure that the exposure estimates are not likely to underestimate overall exposures during a plaintiff's time on Base.

-In this Report, I used model input values that in my view should provide conservative estimates of exposure (i.e., not result in underestimates of Mr. Connard's exposures).
+In this Report, I used model input values that in my view should provide conservative estimates of exposure (i.e., not result in underestimates of Mr. Sparks' exposures).
 These are described in the following sections (these were mentioned in previous sections and are reiterated in this summary).

 Overall, regarding the estimates for the mean monthly chemical concentrations in water developed by ATSDR and used in this Report, according to the Expert Report of Dr. Spiliotopoulos (pgs.
 68-69): "For Hadnot Point, as with Tarawa Terrace, ATSDR assumed concentrations of contaminants in the influent to the WTP were equal to the concentrations of contaminants in the 'finished water' that was delivered to consumers...This assumption is incorrect, as treatment of the influent to the treatment plant resulted in evaporative and other losses, reducing contaminant concentrations in the 'finished' water."
+Further, according to the Expert Report of Dr. Hennet (pg.
+5-43): "A substantial portion of [contaminants of concern] that may have been present in the treated water used to fill a water buffalo would have unavoidably been lost to evaporation during filling, use, and variations of temperature.
+These [contaminants of concern] reductions between the raw water and the water in the water buffaloes would have been in the order of 52% to 73% based on my estimation."
 Therefore, the chemical concentrations used in this Report as well as the associated estimates of Plaintiff exposure would be overly conservative (too high).